photonle/Photon-v2/README.md

 # Major Changes

+## New Light Appearance, Types and Rendering Engine
+While most lighting is similar in nature to Photon LE's rendering procedure, Photon 2 adds support for new types of lights, such as sub-materials and 3D meshes.

+The classic light approach is now referred to as "2D lighting," which has been completely rewritten.
+The results provide lights with better color saturation, higher detail and better overall fidelity.

+Photon 2 also adds a new glow-effect technique, which allows for complex light shapes to have a more accurate blooming appearance by supplying a "shape" texture.
+While not as accurate as HDR blooming (used in Photon EX), it provides better performance and appearance when compared to using long chains of circular sprites.

 ## Component Input Channels
 Photon 2 adopts the new system of Component behavior used in Photon S (the S&box version).
 This dramatically streamlines advanced component behavior, like lightbars that have a special braking pattern, or flash patterns that change based on the current siren tone.